Accompanying materials of The Art of 9x9 Go:

 k = d + a

-where, b is Black's total score; w is White's total score; d is the average score difference in zero komi games (d = 4 for the legendary games); and a is the adding score which equals 0.5 with White winning jigo (b = w + d).
+where, b is Black's total score; w is White's total score; d is the average score difference in zero komi games (d = 4 for the legendary games); and a is the adjustment of 0.5 to convert jigo to a White win (b = w + d).
 Hence, we have

 k = d + 0.5 = [(4+4)/2] + 0.5 = 4.5